Table of Contents

 - The purple area in the middle of the map around AF23 is the bar.

-- The yellow area south of the bar from Y31 to AD35 is the noisy area.
-Read more about the noisy area in the noisy area section.
+- The yellow area south of the bar from Y31 to AD35 is the party area.
+Read more about the party area in the party area section.
 Please direct the noise east!

 - Around N47 either in or close to the house is where the workshop rooms can be found.